-The transport footprint Eden District is high-owing to our sparse geography and low public transport provision.
+The transport carbon footprint for Eden district is high.
+This is due to our sparse geography and low public transport provision.
 We are lucky to be a well-connected destination, with many large roads running through us, although this has a huge impact on our carbon emissions.
 Luckily there are things you can do to help reduce the impact of your travel.

 For shorter journeys choose more active forms of transport.
-Walking or cycling are good for both mental and physical health, take cars off the road and in turn improve the air quality of Eden.
+Walking or cycling are good for both mental and physical health.
 Improve your confidence and fitness by joining cycling or running groups.

 Consider carpooling.
-Share journeys with colleagues and neighbours to reduce the number of cars on the road and improve your air quality.
+Share journeys with colleagues and neighbours to reduce the number of cars on the road, save money and improve your air quality

 Investing in hybrid or electric cars can significantly reduce your carbon footprint.
-With our partners Plug N Go we will be installing 6 electric charge points in the district over the coming year.
-We hope that by improving EV (electric vehicle) infrastructure, this will encourage Eden's residents to choose electric vehicles next time they buy by improving EV infrastructure.
-Further information on these charge points will be available in the new year.
+With our partners, we will be installing electric charge points in the district over the coming year.
+We hope that by improving EV (electric vehicle) infrastructure, this will encourage Eden's residents to choose electric vehicles next time they buy.
+Further information on these charge points will be available in due course.

-Air travel is an extremely polluting activity.
+- Air travel is an extremely polluting activity.
 One long-haul flight generates more carbon emissions than the average person in dozens of countries produces in a year.
 Consider this when you book your next holiday and consider paying the carbon offset charge where possible.

 Support local farmers and suppliers.
 This means produce is better regulated, higher quality and has travelled shorter distances.

 Eat less but better quality meat and dairy.
-Focusing more on local grown fruit, veg, nuts etc.
+Focus more on seasonal, local grown fruit, veg, grains and so on.

-Cut the waste by planning our meals and shop around them so you use everything you buy.
-For the food waste left over ensure you separate this from your general waste.
+Cut the waste by planning your meals and shop around them so you use everything you buy.
+For the food waste left over, ensure you separate this from your general waste.

-By 2022 we will have brought in a separate food waste in line with national commitments.
+We are awaiting government guidance on food waste collections.
 In the meantime you can personally compost your food waste.
-This will reduce the amount of food going to landfill and you can reuse as fertilizer.
+This will reduce the amount of food going to landfill and you can reuse it as fertilizer.
 You can buy compost bins at reduced rates.

 Donate your surplus food.
 Give perishables to food banks or connect with others to share food.
 Food sharing services help reduce food waste, promote community and tackle food poverty.

-See set up a community fridge at Hubbub for more information.
+See set up a community fridge on the Hubbub website for more information.